 - As a result, the final column will display all the end of month’s date.

-Read More: How to Use DAYS Function in Excel (7 Examples)
+Read More: How to Use DAYS Function in Excel

 2. Combine EDATE and TODAY Functions to Calculate from Today’s Date

 While working we often need to calculate dates from today’s date.
 For that, you don’t need to fill today’s date with all the cells.
 Combining the EDATE and TODAY function calculate any date from today’s date.
-Here the TODAY function is providing the current date in the string.
+Here the TODAY function provides the current date in the string.
 Follow the steps below-

 From the following screenshot, you will see we have some Months list which we will calculate with today’s date.